-The Aquilegia Song Bird Series has larger, upward facing flowers complimented with long spurs, they average 7cm across and boast an impressive bloom period.
+The Aquilegia Song Bird Series has larger, more upward facing flowers complimented with long spurs.
+The blooms average 7cm across and boast an impressively lengthy show.
 The foliage is more compact and lush than the common forms.
 The Aquilegia Songbird Series holds the prestigious RHS Award of Garden Merit for quality garden plants.

-Aquilegias are cottage garden essentials, with sweet flowers and delightfully lacy foliage they lend perfectly to the soft planting scheme.
-Aquilegia's elegant, fern like leaves make a beautiful foil for the fading spring flowering bulbs.
+Aquilegias are cottage garden essentials, with sweet flowers and delightfully lacy foliage.
+Their elegant, fern like leaves make a beautiful foil for the fading spring flowering bulbs.

-Aquilegias thrive in light to moderate shade, though, with sufficient moisture will tolerate full sun.
-Aquilegia should be planted in moist, well drained, humus rich soil.
+Aquilegias thrive in light to moderate shade though; with sufficient moisture will tolerate full sun.
+They will even grow well in pots.
+They are best planted in moist, well drained, humus rich soil.